We knew the return of travel would come with complications in a pandemic. But exactly what those complications would be were impossible to predict.

 So you’ve decided to set out on a trip.
 Before the pandemic, that may have meant simply finding your passport and deciding between a checked bag or carry-on before you were on your way.
 But these days, there’s much more to it.
 Are there local covid-19 restrictions at your destination?
 Do you need travel insurance?
 Is snagging an affordable rental car even possible anymore?
 The logistics can be dizzying, but they’re not impossible to navigate.

 Even vaccinated travelers should take certain steps to keep themselves and those around them safe during the pandemic.
-If you’re on the road, there are still scenarios where masks should be worn outdoors.
-And if you take a flight, you have crowded airports, layovers and in-flight eating and drinking breaks to consider in the potential spread of covid-19.
+If you take a flight, you have crowded airports, layovers and in-flight eating and drinking breaks to consider in the potential spread of covid-19.
+And as summer approaches and families gather on vacations, there are precautions to consider there, too.

 Now for the fun part.
 Despite international travel feeling more accessible by the day, 2021 is still shaping up to be another Year of the Road Trip.
 The outdoorsy among us are heading to national parks or making reservations for RVs and campsites.
-Others are hoping that cruises can sail again from the United States this year.
 And if you were eyeing a beach getaway this summer, move quickly on a rental.
 Regardless of where you’re headed, there are things to consider before you do.

 Perhaps the most exciting part of planning a trip again after so long is deciding where to go.
 Hawaii has been a popular domestic destination throughout the pandemic, and the state recently shared a plan for both inter-island and mainland travelers.
 While many international destinations are still considered off limits, there are places in Europe and the Caribbean that are welcoming American tourists.
 Wherever travel takes you, make sure you’re mindful of the local experience.